BarrettFrost/Smart_menu-project/readme.md

 We also began experimenting with MQTT at this step.
 At the end of this sprint, both the m5 and web app were capable of sending dummy text to the mqtt broker.

-Sprint 3: JSON packet, MQTT
+Sprint 3: JSON packet, MQTT (March)

 A continuation of sprint 2, this sprint's big goal was replacing all the dummy data with proper networking code.
 We finalized the structure of our JSON packet, and completed proper mqtt implementation between the M5 and the Web app.